MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 |Keyboard identifier wasn’t found|Indicates an error while retrieving the keyboard identifier|

 ### <a name="waitforshortcutkeyaction"></a> Wait for shortcut key
 Pause the flow run until a specific shortcut key is pressed.
 Shortcut keys must contain at least one key or a key and one of (ctrl, alt, shift).
-To define multiple shortcut keys seperate them by comma.
+Multiple shortcut keys can be defined

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|